 Ford For most young people and their parents, purchasing a first car is a major step.

 1 good option is to look at used cars, which could often be had for a fraction of the price of brand-new versions.
-We came up with 15 used automobiles we think are the best for the young car buyer on a budget.

 To make our record, we concentrated on cars that are available on the market right now for under $15,000.
-We looked for ones that are dependable, fun to drive, comfortable, attractive, economical, practical, and first and foremost, secure, ceramic coating Toronto.
+We looked for ones that are dependable, fun to drive, comfortable, attractive, economical, practical, and first and foremost, secure,

 For security, we checked the Insurance Institute for Highway Safety's (IIHS) average front Door crash test ratings for the cars we picked.